-A quick bread with simple ingredients, similar to a light pound cake that bakes to a golden brown and is covered with the most eye-catching pink icing.
+A quick bread with simple ingredients, similar to a light pound cake (less fat and a tad less sweet) that bakes to a golden brown and is covered with the most eye-catching pink icing.
 The flavors are amazing together, you can use fresh or frozen fruit, the crumb is soft, and the cake keeps well.
 It's one of our favorite recipes to make for Easter and Mother's Day brunch.

 Blackberry season doesn't last long, and this blog has several blackberry recipes to take advantage of these unique berries.